scania-digital-design-system/sdds/CODECONVENTIONS.md

 2. Host element for the component (@Element).
 3. Component props.
 4. Component state.
-5. Component variables.
+5. Private variables.
 6. Public methods that are exposed on the component (@Method)
 7. Events that are emitted from the component (@Event).
 8. Event listeners (@Listen)
-9. Lifecycle methods (connectedCallback, componentWillLoad, componentDidRender, etc)
+9. Private methods.
-10. Methods that are used within the component.
+10. Lifecycle methods (connectedCallback, componentWillLoad, componentDidRender, etc).
 11. Render method.